Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention

 \subsection{Participants}

 Twenty-four participants (12 females and 12 males, aged 24.25 $\pm$ 2.75 (\textit{SD}) years) took part in the experiment.
+They were recruited via social networks and included both students and working adults.
 All had normal or corrected-to-normal vision.
 To control for familiarity with memory targets (\Cref{sec:words}), we recruited native Japanese speakers alone.
 Additionally, the participants clarified their familiarity with VR using a four-point questionnaire with the following responses: (1) none, (2) a few times, (3) a dozen times, and (4) more times.
 The average score was 2.42 (\textit{SD} = 1.02).
 Specifically, 3 participants had no prior experience, 14 had used VR a few times, 1 had experienced it a dozen times, and 6 had extensive VR experience.
-The participants received \$20 for completing the experiment.
+The participants received compensation with an Amazon gift card amounting to approximately \$20 USD.
 The experimental protocol was approved by the local ethics committee of the Graduate School of Information Science and Technology, the University of Tokyo (UT-IST-RE-230616).